 Your nomination application may be refused for the following reasons:

 If your application is refused, you will not be able to submit a new application for 6 months.
-This is to prevent repeat and low-quality applications.
+This ensures our resources are allocated to processing applications that meet the requirements of the visa.

 Review of nomination decision